sks316/plan-i/README.md

 ## SCOTT0852 (aka Local Nintendo Hacker)
 I'm a student who spends a decent amount of time playing video games and hacking consoles (current list: Wii U, 3DS, PS Vita, and Switch).
 Personally, I think Pika really added something to the conversations we had on Discord & would love to see him back.
 That pika.py bot he made looks pretty neat too, it's more complex than a few other bots I've seen (and I'm in maybe 30 or 40 different Discord servers!)

+## bennyman123abc
+I am a 16 y/o male who has been working with computer programming for the last decade.
+I am a contract developer that works in multiple programming lanaguages, including but not limited to: Python, C, C++, C#, JavaScript, TypeScript, Go, Java, and many more.
+As a hobby, I develop homebrew for, and work on exploit implementations for Nintendo consoles such as the DS, 3DS, Wii, Wii U, and more recently the DSi.
+I also play piano and multiple other musical instruments fluently as a hobby.
+I am going into my senior year of High School and have completed multiple college and college level courses including AP Psychology and AP Algebra II.
+I have plans to go into server management after High School and continue to work contract programming jobs on the side.